Other land or building consents

 - Cheshire East Council Planning Enquiries if development involves land owned by Cheshire East Council or is affected by covenants owned by the council

-- Public Rights of Way if the development affects a public footpath, bridle path or other right of way
+- Public Rights of Way if the development affects a public footpath, bridleway, restricted byway or byway open to all traffic

 - Highways if the development involves a new highway, new access or alteration to an existing access